housepower/clickhouse_sinker/docs/README.md

 actionLink: /guide/introduction
 features:
   - title: clickhouse_sinker
-    details: A tool to sinker the data into ClickHouse
+    details: A tool to sink the data into ClickHouse
 footer: Apache License 2.0
 ---